chrisant996/clink/docs/clink.md

 - `ex=92` uses bright green for executable files.
 - `*.pdf=30;105` uses black on bright magenta for .pdf files.
 - `*.md=4` uses underline for .md files.
-- `ln=target` colors symlinks according to the target of the symlink.

 <a name="popupwindow"></a>